FreeClimbAPI/Node-Inbound-Call-Queue-Tutorial/README.md

    | authToken              | Authentication Token which can be found under [API Keys](https://www.persephony.com/dashboard/portal/account/authentication) in Dashboard                                               |
    | HOST | The host url where your application is hosted (e.g. yourHostedApp.com) |

+3. Note that the file elevator_music.wav is not provided for this tutorial

 ## Runnning the Tutorial

 1. Run the application using command: